chriseldredge/git-slack-hook/README.md

     git config hooks.slack.username 'git'

 Specifies a username to post as.
-If not specifid, the default name `incoming-webhook` will be used.
+If not specified, the default name `incoming-webhook` will be used.

     git config hooks.slack.icon-url 'https://example.com/icon.png'